JunshengZhu666/KBQA-trial/README.md

 3, my procedures

-manually create the csv files from the websites(the information from the website is not perfectly structured) --> load the file into neo4j with RDF format(see code in Trail_two_load_data.txt) --> use word stemming to process the question and match with the entities in the neo4j database
+manually create the csv files from the websites(the information from the website is not perfectly structured) --> load the file into neo4j with RDF format(see code in load_data.txt) --> use word stemming to process the question and match with the entities in the neo4j database

 4, the data in neo4j